 For more information, see Citrix VM Tools.

 Citrix Hypervisor allows you to manage multiple servers and their connected shared storage as a single entity by using resource pools.
 Resource pools enable you to move and run virtual machines on different Citrix Hypervisor hosts.
 They also allow all servers to share a common framework for network and storage.
-A pool may contain up to 64 servers running the same version of Citrix Hypervisor software, at the same patch level, and with broadly compatible hardware.
+A pool can contain up to 64 servers running the same version of Citrix Hypervisor software, at the same patch level, and with broadly compatible hardware.
 For more information, see Hosts and resource pools.

 Citrix Hypervisor storage targets are called storage repositories (SRs).
 A storage repository stores Virtual Disk Images (VDIs), which contains the contents of a virtual disk.
 SRs are flexible, with built-in support for IDE, SATA, SCSI, and SAS drives that are locally connected, and iSCSI, NFS, SAS, and Fibre Channel remotely connected.
 The SR and VDI abstractions allow advanced storage features such as thin provisioning, VDI snapshots, and fast cloning to be exposed on storage targets that support them.